GaryManv/SQL-Project/cleaning_data.md

 		(case when stocklevel = 0 then null else cast(total_ordered as real)/stocklevel end) ratio_check
      	from sales_report
 	where COALESCE(ratio,0) - COALESCE((case when stocklevel = 0 then null else cast(total_ordered as real)/stocklevel end),0)<>0
+ ***
+ 5.1) select * from analytics where userid is not null select * from analytics where timeonsite is not null select * from analytics where units_sold is not null select * from analytics where units_sold is  null 5.2)